danstarns/idio-graphql/docs/graphql-node.md

  * @property {IdioEnum[]} enums
  * @property {IdioInterface[]} interfaces
  * @property {IdioUnion[]} unions
+ * @property {GraphQLType[]} types
  */

 /**
- * You can use GraphQLNode to modularize an ObjectTypeDefinition together with its related resolvers & properties.
+ * You can use GraphQLNode to modularize a ObjectTypeDefinition together with its related resolvers & properties.
  *
  * @param {GraphQLNodeInput} config
  *